-For appointment/promotion to the rank of assistant professor, the candidate must have attained the highest appropriate degree in the specific discipline or field.\ The candidate must have demonstrated professional competence in a specific discipline or field, and must have demonstrated potential for teaching, scholarship, and service for appointment/promotion to this rank in the tenure track, and demonstrated potential for teaching and scholarship or service (professional or clinical) for appointment/promotion to this rank in the non-tenure track.
-Review by the school APT committee is not required.
-The chair must submit the candidate's dossier to the appropriate dean for action.
+For appointment/promotion to the rank of assistant professor, the candidate must have attained the highest appropriate degree in the specific discipline or field.\ The candidate must have demonstrated professional competence in a specific discipline or field, and must have demonstrated potential for excellence in teaching, scholarship, and service for appointment/promotion to this rank in the tenure track, and demonstrated potential for excellence in any two of these areas in the non-tenure track with potential for some contribution in the remaining area.
+Appointment is made upon recommendation by the chair with approval by the Dean and review by the school APT committee is not required.
+The chair must submit the candidate's dossier to the dean for action.

-\ additional board certification requirements exist for appointment/promotion to this rank in the clinical departments in the SMHS.
-Information may be found in the Office of Faculty Affairs.
+\ additional board certification requirements exist for appointment/promotion to this rank in the clinical departments..